AmorphousX/UMTK/UMTK_UI/package/pyinstaller/README_macOS_Setup.txt

 If you have attempted to run umtk-ui and is unsuccessful.

-Go to your mac's "Settings" App and search for "Gatekeeper" There should be a entry in the settings app with a messages that reads like:
+1. Go to your mac's "Settings" App and search for "Gatekeeper"
+2. There should be a entry in the settings app with a messages that reads like:
    "umtk-ui" was blocked to protect your Mac.
    Click the "Open Anyway" button.
-You will see a popup, with a "Open Anyway" button.
+3. You will see a popup, with a "Open Anyway" button.
 Click "Open Anyway"
+4. You will be asked to authorize this action by supplying your password, this is safe to do.

-The UMTK UI app will now start.
+5. The UMTK UI app will now start.
-Your mac will remember this setting and nolonger block umtk-ui in the future.
+6. Your mac will remember this setting and nolonger block umtk-ui in the future.

 ================================================================================